Tier 4 Visa Pilot

 Who is Eligible?

-- Students applying for a Tier 4 visa to commence a 12 month taught Master’s degree (MSc and MBA) or research Master’s degree (MRes) at Imperial College London commencing in September/October 2017.
+- Students applying for a Tier 4 visa to commence a 12 month taught Master’s degree (MSc and MBA) or research Master’s degree (MRes) at Imperial College London starting in the Autumn term.

 - You are included in the pilot if you are applying for entry clearance overseas or if you are applying from within the UK following successful completion of an undergraduate or previous postgraduate degree.